 To increase our complex carbohydrate intake, choose brown rice, wild rice, quinoa, millet, buckwheat, potatoes, sweet potatoes, oats, vegetables, beans, lentils, sweetcorn and chickpeas.
 Some fruits are also a good source of fibre including raspberries, apples and bananas.

 These are known as sugars, and they break down quickly in the body, which means we get a rush of energy followed shortly after by a crash.
 Any sugar that isn’t used is stored as fat.
-Simple carbohydrates are found sweetened foods, such as ice cream, cookies and sugary drinks, as well as in cows’ milk.
+Simple carbohydrates are found sweetened foods, such as ice cream, cookies and sugary drinks.
 These are best avoided.

 Every vegan on the planet has probably been asked where they get their protein, but the truth is it is very easy to get sufficient amounts.
 Research is starting to indicate the many health benefits of getting it from plant-based sources instead of from meat.
 Protein is essential for the proper functioning of the body and to provide structure to the tissues, as well as to regulate the metabolic, hormonal and enzyme systems.
 No wonder people are keen to know where to get it.